How much does a WordPress website cost?

 For most small business websites you should be able to find adequately skilled web developers who can meet your design needs for an affordable price.

 Custom WordPress theme options

-Alternatively, if you would prefer to have a custom web design that is totally unique to you or your business then hiring a web designer to create this will be necessary.
+Alternatively, if you would prefer to have a custom web design that’s totally unique to you or your business then hiring a web designer to create this will be necessary.
 Often, this is the preferred approach among businesses.

 WordPress website costs by type

-As with any other form of design, your costs will depend on the complexity and size of the item you are purchasing.
+As with any other form of design, your costs will depend on the complexity and size of the item you’re purchasing.
 The same is true of WordPress websites, with a range of options available.

-If you are designing a WordPress website, then you should bear in mind what type or size it is:
+If you’re designing a WordPress website, then you should bear in mind what type or size it is:

 Basic website costs

 A basic WordPress site will use downloadable themes, available for as little as £30.
-These are suitable as a basic ‘showcase’ of your business.
-You will however, need to pay around £50 per hour for a web developer to set up the basic website theme for you.
+These are suitable as a basic showcase of your business.
+However, you’ll need to pay around £50 per hour for a web developer to set up the basic website theme for you.